lockvoid/cachebay/docs/QUERIES.md

 ## Watch Query

-Subscribes to changes for a specific query in the cache.
+Subscribes to changes for a specific query in the cachebay.
 Returns an unsubscribe function.
 The callback is invoked whenever the query result changes through network responses, mutations, optimistic updates, or manual cache writes.

 **Options:**
 - `query` - GraphQL query string or DocumentNode